 The marquee will be suitable for most weather conditions, James and Miriam say.

 “During the winter months we were looking at options to accommodate our visitors in all-weather environments.
 We’ve positioned the permanent marquee in the perfect, ethereal spot to take advantage of the sunsets up here,” they say.

 “We’re also pleased to open up our property for others to enjoy the rural vistas with the eco pod accommodation.
 You can tuck yourself away in full privacy or when we are re-open join guests in the cellar door garden for a wood oven pizza and bottle of wine”

-To keep updated with Lazy Ballerina’s reopening or to book the marquee for a special event, send Lazy Ballerina a message on Facebook.
+To keep up to date with Lazy Ballerina or to book the marquee for a special event, send Lazy Ballerina a message on Facebook.